Why Choose Columbus Catholic Schools?

 Tax Deductions

-Our Gift Card program is another opportunity to reduce tuition.
-CCS purchases gift certificates from local and national vendors at a discount, and then sells them to you at face value.
-The profits split 80/20 between your tuition and CCS.
-Many families budget their groceries, gas, clothing, dining, gifts, and travel with gift cards.
+The Gift Card Program provides another way for families to reduce tuition.
+CCS purchases gift cards from local and national vendors at a discount and sells them at face value.
+Profits are split 80 percent toward family tuition and 20 percent toward CCS.

 Scholarships

-Columbus offers a number of scholarship opportunities through an application process.
-This application period begins in January and ends immediately after Spring Break.
-In addition, there are also a number of scholarships available through outside organizations.
+Columbus Catholic Schools offer several scholarship opportunities through an application process.
+The application period begins in January and concludes shortly after Spring Break.
+Additional scholarship opportunities may also be available through outside organizations.

-For details about the above programs, please visit www.columbuscatholicschools.org or contact our Finance Director at 715-387-1177 x3306.
+For more information about tuition reduction opportunities, please visit www.columbuscatholicschools.org or contact the Finance Office at 715-387-1177, extension 3306.